What’s in a name? Pope Leo XIV’s choice signals a commitment to social justice

 For many centuries, new popes tended to choose the name of the pope who had elevated them to cardinal.
 John was the most popular, chosen by 23 popes, followed by Benedict and Gregory, each with 16.

-It was from the mid-20th century that new popes begin to choose names signaling the aim of their papacy, Regoli said.
+It was from the mid-20th century that new popes began to choose names signaling the aim of their papacy, Regoli said.